soundpress/RulesOfNYC/docs/c35/index.rst

          (4) not include the hands or anything held in the hands of the candidate;

-         (5) not show the candidate wearing any distinctive uniform, including but not limited to a judicial robe, or a military, police, or fraternal uniform; and
+         (5) not show the candidate wearing any distinctive uniform, including a judicial robe, or a military, police, or fraternal uniform; and

          (6) comply with the size and resolution requirements as determined by the Board.